 Some nurses enjoy not having to worry about the housing aspect and let their agency’s housing department secure a short-term rental.
 These are often apartment complexes or extended-stay hotels.

-Housing can be very hard to find in rural areas or ridiculously expensive in cities.
+Housing can be hard to find in rural areas or ridiculously expensive in cities.
 Agency-provided housing takes the hassle out of searching with better rates.
-The largest benefit to agency-provided housing is that you are protected in the event your assignment gets canceled.
+The largest benefit to agency-provided housing is that you are protected if your assignment gets canceled.
 This happens from time to time.

 How do Travel Nurses Find Housing

-If you’ve decided the housing stipend is the route for you, you’re now responsible for finding and securing your new temporary home.
-It can seem daunting and time-consuming, but it's also fun choosing a home-away-from-home.
+If you’ve decided the housing stipend is your route, you’re now responsible for finding and securing your new temporary home.
+It can seem daunting and time-consuming, but it’s also fun choosing a home away from home.
 Travel nurse housing can be booked online or offline.
 These are the resources travel nurses use most to locate housing:

 1. Furnished Finder

 Cons: Scams happen on occasion.
-Travelers can request an Owner Verification Request which will provide a report of the owner’s name and property details.
-If your assignment gets canceled, it's up to you and the owner to work it out.
+Travelers can request an Owner Verification Request to provide a report of the owner’s name and property details.
+If your assignment gets canceled, it’s up to you and the owner to work it out.
 Usually, a 30-day notice is required.

 2. Airbnb

-Pros: Choosing housing you will feel comfortable in and treating your travel assignment like an adventure.
+Pros: Choose housing you will feel comfortable in and treat your travel assignment like an adventure.
 All utilities should be included (always read the description and reviews or ask).

 Cons: Cost.
-Airbnb’s fees have skyrocketed and made many housing situations unaffordable.
+Airbnb’s fees have skyrocketed, making many housing situations unaffordable.
 Again, contact the host directly and negotiate a rate that works for both of you.

 3. Extended-Stay Hotels

 Certain hotels offer discounted weekly rates to travel nurses.
 Call and ask to speak to the hotel manager.
 They often offer reduced rates since a room booked for weeks is better than an empty one.
-I recommend opting for a room with a kitchenette unless you prefer Chinese take-out and sandwiches for 3 months.
+I recommend a room with a kitchenette unless you prefer Chinese takeout and sandwiches for 3 months.

 Pros: Free breakfast, housekeeping services, free Wi-Fi, and amenities like pools and fitness centers.
 You may also feel safer with a 24/7 front desk receptionist and doors only accessible with key cards.